 It would be best to consider the multiple facts surrounding your case before determining how much it is worth.
 Since each slip and fall accident is unique, there is no standard compensation for these accidents.
 How much you receive is relative to the extent of your injuries.
 Different factors will influence the amount of compensation you receive.

-Our Herro Law slip and fall accident attorneys have successfully worked on different slip and fall cases.
+Our Herro Law slip and fall accident lawyers have successfully worked on different slip and fall cases.
 We will go over your case, assess damages, and help you estimate how much your claim is worth.
 Factors that will affect how much your case is worth include (but are not limited to):

 - The severity of your injuries